A Cyber Innovation Hub

 IBM's Cybersecurity Center of Excellence (CCoE) in Beer Sheva was announced by IBM in the CyberTech 2014 conference.
 The announcement event was honored by the presence of Israel's PM Benjamin Netanyahu, BGU President Prof. Rivka Carmi and the Mayor of Beer Sheva, Mr. Ruvik Danilovich.

-The Center has been inaugurated on the campus of Ben-Gurion University of the Negev, within close proximity to Beer Sheva's vibrant cyber technology park.
+The Center is based in the campus of Ben-Gurion University of the Negev, within close proximity to Beer Sheva's vibrant cyber technology park.
 It is the home for a relatively small but influential team of IBM security researchers and engineers who investigate emerging cyber threat and solutions, in collaboration with university researchers, government agencies, clients and partners.

 What We Do

 In CCoE, we're looking at market and technology trends (e.g., cloud, mobile, web, social media, IoT) and investigate the security exposures they create - and how those exposures can be mitigated.
 We purposely target hard security problems that are at the forefront of the industry.
-The outcomes of our work are working software prototypes, architectures, patents, position papers and assessments (see, e.g., the projects tab in this page).
+The outcomes of our work are working software prototypes, architectures, patents, position papers and assessments (see, e.g., the projects tab in this page) that directly influence IBM's security product portfolio.
 The contributions of the Center to the science and practice of information security are well recognized globally by the security community.

 Our technical focus areas include security analytics, cloud and network security, secure application development, biometric authentication, cognitive cyber protection and security of connected vehicles.